lanl-ansi/InfrastructureModels.jl/docs/src/developer.md

 ```

 Each component collection is a lookup table of the form `index` to `component_data`, for convenience each component includes its `index` value as an internal parameter.
-Each component additionally has a value called `status` which takes 1 or 0 indicating if the component is active or inactive, respectively.
+Each component additionally has a required value called `status` which takes 1 or 0 indicating if the component is active or inactive, respectively, and on optional parameter called `name`, which is a human readable name for the component.
 A typical component collection as a form along these lines,

 ```json
 {